softwaremill/diffx/docs-sources/usage/sequences.md

 `diffx` provides instances for many containers from scala's standard library (e.g. lists, sets, maps), however not all collections can be simply compared.
 Ordered collections like lists or vectors are compared by default by comparing elements under the same indexes.
-Maps, by default, are compared by comparing values under the respective keys.
+On the other hand maps, by default, are compared by comparing values under the respective keys.
 For unordered collections there is an `ObjectMapper` typeclass which defines how elements should be paired.

 ## object matcher